Pedram Bayat

 prof_pic.jpg

 I’m interested in using computation to better understand how biological systems interact and evolve.
-My research goal is to enhance the design and understanding of biological systems to approach unanswered questions in human health.
-I’m broadly curious about generative molecular design, agent-assisted biomedical research, perturbation modeling, and maintaining a second brain to think about all of this via the Zettelkasten method.
+My research goal is to enhance the design and understanding of biological systems to tackle unanswered questions in human health.
+I’m broadly curious about generative protein design, CAR-T cell engineering, and perturbation modeling.

-I currently spend my time researching ML guided protein binder design at Penn Medicine’s Center for Cellular Immunotherapies and investigating solutions to antimicrobial resistance at Chloropept.
+I’m currently an intern at Tahoe Therapeutics, where I am working on the ML team to develop and evaluate perturbation prediction models on large-scale single-cell datasets.
+I am also researching ML guided protein binder design at Penn Medicine’s Center for Cellular Immunotherapies in the Goodman Lab.
 Previously, I spent time at Arc Institute working on single cell RNA sequencing, Genentech working on assay development for novel CAR-Ts, and Stanford learning how to purify proteins.

 I’m always open to chat.
 Feel free to reach me via email, LinkedIn, or X.